Internet-Hyena/hhh-transcript/game/chapters/1/chapter1.md

 <p class="vriska">VRISKA (gt thinking): This is o8viously some sort of trial.</p>

-<p class="vriska">VRISKA: Cleeeeeeeearly I'm 8eing faced with the ghosts of my past and I have to \"sort it out\" or some horse shit.</p>
+<p class="vriska">VRISKA: Cleeeeeeeearly I'm 8eing faced with the ghosts of my past and I have to "sort it out" or some horse shit.</p>

 <p class="vriska">VRISKA: Thanks for the guidance, Nepadave, or whoever the literal hell.</p>